The 7 Best Family Campers & Trailers To Take Car Camping To The Next Level

-With vacation season fast approaching, you could spend what little free time you have researching plane tickets, Airbnb’s and rental rates on a minivan, or you can pack the family into a vehicle and set off in search of somewhere to sleep under the stars.
-Car camping of generations past brings to mind faux-wood-sided station wagons or the senior citizen distribution system known as an “RV.”
+With vacation season fast approaching, you could spend what little free time you have researching plane tickets, Airbnb’s and rental rates on a minivan, or you can pack the family into a camper and set off in search of somewhere to sleep under the stars.
+Trailers and of generations past brings to mind faux-wood-sided station wagons or the senior citizen distribution system known as an “RV.”
 But, these days, your options are decidedly more awesome — here are 5 new takes on the Family Truckster that are built for comfort, convenience and the ability to drive to the ends of the earth with a few kids in tow (plus 2 concepts that will hopefully go into production soon).

 If the occasional car camping adventure sounds fun but shelling out tens of thousands of dollars to own the means seems like overkill, don’t worry — this is America, and you can rent just about anything.
 If you foresee off-roading in your family’s immediate vacation future, here’s a list of 4×4 camper van rental services across the Rockies and West Coast.
 If you’d rather cruise the great wide open in style, Airstream 2 Go can set you up, provided you can get to Los Angeles, Vegas, or Bozeman, Montana — all 3 of which are totally worthy places to start driving with nothing but 2 weeks and a map.

 Why would you forgo something cool and classic like a VW camper in favor of what, at first blush, looks like a delivery van?
 One word: Options.
 The latest Sprinters let you customize everything from the interior seating configurations to the van’s clearance.
 With available push-button 4WD and up to 586 cubic feet of interior space, you can pretty much turn the Sprinter into whatever you want it to be, and then drive it anywhere you want it to be.